trevans24/modeling-tunr/readme.md

 - Sprint 3: User can see some data populated in the application

   - Seed your application with some data.
-You may want to check the [last lesson](https://github.com/den-wdi-2/sequelize_intro) for an idea of how to create new items in the database.
-Put the following in a `db/seed.js` file:
+  	- Check out the almost-complete Artist creation, and fill in the correct info.
+	- Follow this pattern for Manager and Song creation.
+	- It would be a good idea to chain your `create`s with `.then`s.
+	- Don't forget to `.exit()` when you're done with your last `create`.

+Put the following into your DB with `db/seed.js`:

   **Artist**: